nicksergeant/billmonster/README.md

 The script checks the password backend for a password stored with the name "aessuccess.org" and a username of "nick" and begins the login process.

+If it is able to login successfully, it prints the following to stdout:

+    AES (nick): $120.45